 High Strength / Low Alloy Steel: 4140 4340

 API 20F: ASTM A453, Gr.
 660 API 6ACRA

 (Alloy 716, Alloy 718, Alloy 725, Alloy 925, Alloy 935, and Alloy 945)

 We are not limited to the options listed.

-We employ state-of-the-art heat treating equipment to insure the most precise, homogenous metallurgical structure possible.
+We employ state-of-the-art heat treating equipment to insure the most precise, homogeneous metallurgical structure possible.
 Our gas fired, batch-type furnaces feature radiant tube heating and closely controlled zones, eliminating the potential for “hot spots” and flame impingement.
-Our austenitizing furnaces are equipped with internal, integrated quench, providing the most rapid oil/polymer cooling possible.
+Our high-temperature furnaces are equipped with internal, integrated quench tanks, providing the most rapid oil/polymer quenching possible.
 Heat treated product uniformity is controlled through close management of part placement and furnace loading.
 All heat treatment loads are computer controlled and monitored to assure recording of the complete history of every furnace load.

 Our in-house thread rolling capabilities allow us to form precision screw threads from ¼” diameter, through 6” diameter.

-Critical dimensions are verified through the use of calibrated, certified thread gages, micrometers and other special inspection devices.
+Critical dimensions are verified through the use of calibrated, certified thread gages, micrometers, vision systems and other special inspection devices.

 Our in-house NDE includes visual examination, Ultrasonic Testing, Magnetic Particle Inspection, Liquid Penetrant Inspection and PMI XRF Analysis.

-Parts are permanently inscribed with heat lot traceability, as well as any other customer, or industry required marking.
+Low stress dot peen stampers are used to mark parts with heat lot traceability, as well as any other customer, or industry required marking.
 This additional marking could include: part number, PO number, ASTM designation, serial number, actual piece hardness, or API License Number (as applicable).